mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 view:[1,4]
 ```

-> JCB also extends Joomla’s default *showon* with its own **advanced conditional system**, allowing more complex dependencies between fields.
+> JCB also extends Joomla's default *showon* with its own **advanced conditional system**, allowing more complex dependencies between fields.

 ---